gumaerc-testorg/24.964-fall-2006/content/pages/readings.md

 {{< tdopen >}}

 Flemming, Edward.
-"Phonetic Optimization: Compromise in Speech Production." _University of Maryland Working Papers in Linguistics 5: Selected Phonology Papers from H-OT-97_ (1997): 72-91. ([PDF](http://web.mit.edu/flemming/www/paper/ot.pdf))
+"Phonetic Optimization: Compromise in Speech Production." _University of Maryland Working Papers in Linguistics 5: Selected Phonology Papers from H-OT-97_ (1997): 72-91. ({{% resource_link "b88c407f-2633-4972-b398-c4a2bc423133" "PDF" %}})

 Keating, P. A. "Universal Phonetics and The Organization of Grammars."
 In _Phonetic Linguistics: Essays in Honor of Peter Ladefoged_.
 Edited by V. Fromkin.
 Orlando, FL: Academic Press, 1985, pp. 115-132.
 ISBN: 9780122689901.